Dream Evil (album)

-Dream Evil is the fourth studio album by American heavy metal band Dio, released on July 21, 1987.
-It features former Rough Cutt members Craig Goldy and Claude Schnell, and includes the singles "All the Fools Sailed Away" and "I Could Have Been a Dreamer".
+Dream Evil is the fourth studio album by American heavy metal band Dio, released in August 1987.
+It is the first album without Vivian Campbell who left the band in 1986, and features former Rough Cutt members Craig Goldy on guitar and Claude Schnell on keyboards.
+It includes the singles "All the Fools Sailed Away" and "I Could Have Been a Dreamer".
 Dream Evil was Dio's last album to feature mascot Murray on the cover and also the last to feature drummer Vinny Appice until the 1993 album Strange Highways.
 It was also the last album to feature bassist Jimmy Bain until the release of 2000's Magica.
 The album also marks Schnell's final appearance with Dio.

 Track listing

 All lyrics by Ronnie James Dio, music as stated.